Umuzi-org/tech-department/content/projects/tdd/bowling/_index.md

 In a professional setting, untested code is incomplete code.

-In general: Follow recognised best practices around whatever language and test framework you are using.
+In general: Follow recognized best practices around whatever language and test framework you are using.
 Eg: consistent naming conventions of functions, test files and literally everything else.
 Literally.

 ## Instructions